Sheris Ranch Courtesans

-According to the lawsuit, Sheri’s Ranch maintain a “lockdown” policy under which Courtesans are required to remain on the Ranch premises for periods ranging from one (1) to three (3) weeks at a time (with at least one week between such periods) and work daily shifts of either twelve (12) or twenty four (24) hours, during which they are listed as “currently available” on Sheri’s Ranch’s website and must remain available to greet and/or line up for patrons upon request.
+According to the lawsuit, Sheri’s Ranch maintained a “lockdown” policy under which Courtesans are required to remain on the Ranch premises for periods ranging from one (1) to three (3) weeks at a time (with at least one week between such periods) and work daily shifts of either twelve (12) or twenty-four (24) hours, during which they are listed as “currently available” on Sheri’s Ranch’s website and must remain available to greet and/or line up for patrons upon request.

 How to Participate

 The deadline to join the lawsuit is on July 8th, 2021.